 This project provides resources for the improvement of small capital investments that replace or extend the life of an asset.
 This project implements a systematic approach to equipment replacement and renewal at facilities contained within San Felipe Division by designing and constructing improvements identified through the District's 10-year asset management program.
-Infrastructure within this project includes tunnels, large diameter pipelines and valve structures, pumps and associated equipment, as well as a large above ground storage tank.
+Infrastructure within this project includes tunnels, large diameter pipelines and valve structures, pumps and associated equipment, as well as a large, above-ground storage tank.
 The Reach 1 renewal and replacement activities are conducted in coordination and cooperation with San Felipe Division Reach 1 contractors, partner cities, and other agencies.
-Planned projects for FY 2018 include:
+Planned projects for FY 2019 include:

-- 91214010-Reach 1: Refurbish or Rebuild the pump, motor windings and bearings for Pump Units 5 & 7. - 91224010-Reach 2: CFI/CFO Road Access Fix; Environmental clearance/permitting. - 91234010-Reach 3: Nothing scheduled for FY 2018.
+- 91214010 Reach 1: Refurbish or Rebuild the pump, motor windings and bearings for Pump Units 5 & 7. - 91224010 Reach 2: CFI/CFO Road Access Fix (culvert replacements); Environmental clearance/permitting. - 91234010 Reach 3: Replace entire section of asphalt at Coyote Pumping Plant (approx. 28,000 sq.ft.)